World Conference against Racism: 2009 conference

-On the opening day of the conference, France said that Europeans would walk out if Ahmadinejad made any anti-Semitic remarks.
+On the opening day of the conference, France said that Europeans would walk out if Ahmadinejad made any antisemitic remarks.
 "We will have to be very clear.
 We will not tolerate any slips," French Foreign Minister Bernard Kouchner told France Info.
 "If he utters racist or anti-Semitic accusations, we will leave the room immediately."

-Germany had decided to stay away from the meeting amid western concerns that the event may take on anti-Semitic overtones, a senior official confirmed in Berlin Thursday.
+Germany had decided to stay away from the meeting amid western concerns that the event may take on antisemitic overtones, a senior official confirmed in Berlin Thursday.

 In his opening address, Secretary-General of UN Ban Ki-moon said, "Some nations who by rights should be helping us to forge a path to a better future are not here.
 Outside these halls, interest groups of many political and ideological stripes shout against one another in acrimony."

 Later in the day, about 40 delegates walked out during Iranian president Mahmoud Ahmadinejad's speech after he described Israel as a "racist government" and attacked the creation of the state of Israel.
 France, which had warned of a walkout, described it as "hate speech", the BBC reported.

 The walkout was a public relations disaster for the United Nations, which had hoped the conference would be a shining example of what the UN is supposed to do best: uniting to combat injustice in the world, said the BBC's Imogen Foulkes in Geneva.
 Her colleague Jeremy Paxman described the walkout as a "stunt", arguing that people should have the right to criticise Zionism.

 President Ahmadinejad, the only major leader to attend the conference, said Jewish migrants from Europe and the United States had been sent to the Middle East after World War II "in order to establish a racist government in the occupied Palestine".
 He continued, through an interpreter: "And in fact, in compensation for the dire consequences of racism in Europe, they helped bring to power the most cruel and repressive racist regime in Palestine."
 French Ambassador Jean-Baptiste Mattei said: "As soon as he started to address the question of the Jewish people and Israel, we had no reason to stay in the room."